top of page

 When you try, with strength and intention, to express yourself fully... and someone points out your mistake.
 Loudly.
 Publicly.
 Or even silently — just with a glance that says, “too much" or "not good enough".

 That’s what happened to me recently.
 I danced with power and joy at a end of year show rehearsal— even though I’m still a beginner — and I was told I should probably tone it down.
 Because my mistakes were too visible.
-Because others who danced smaller were less interfering with how polished the show was.
+Because others who danced smaller were less interfering with how polished the show was supposed to be.

 The message wasn’t cruel.
 But it landed hard.